Wylhelm/excelai/installation_guide.md

 1. Python 3.8 or higher
 2. pip (Python package manager)
 3. Git (optional, for cloning the repository)
+4. Conda (optional, for creating a conda environment)

 ## Installation Steps